* Markets roiled by speculation Fed could hike sooner, faster

-SYDNEY, March 20 (Reuters) - The U.S. dollar was holding hefty gains in Asia on Thursday as investors wrestled with the risk that U.S. interest rates could rise sooner and faster than previously thought, pressuring stock and bond prices.
+SYDNEY, March 20 (Reuters) - The U.S. dollar was hanging onto hefty gains in Asia on Thursday as investors wrestled with the risk that U.S. interest rates could rise sooner and faster than previously thought, slugging stock and bond prices.

 Short-term U.S. bond yields jumped by the most in almost three years after Federal Reserve Chair Janet Yellen said the central bank might end its bond-buying program this fall, and could start to raise interest rates around six months later.

-That combined with a slight rise in the projected path for rates by Fed members, led the market to bring forward the likely timing of the first hike in U.S. rates by a couple of months.
+Combined with a slight rise in the projected path for rates by Fed members, that led the market to bring forward the likely timing of the first hike in U.S. rates by a couple of months.